mywristbands/puptinder/Sprint_Planning_Meeting_1.md

 ### Alannah Woodward

-What I plan to do:
+What I plan to do: Research about specific location range usage and finding nearby spots for the pets to meet up and play.

+### Everyone plans to research about the storage of accounts.